-I sat in contemplation, among my much-loved potted vines, shrubs, perennials and colourful annuals than surrounded or reached down to attract my attention and appreciation of their beauty.
+I sat in contemplation, among my much-loved potted vines, shrubs, perennials and colourful annuals that surrounded me, or reached down to attract my attention and appreciation of their beauty.
 And they were beautiful, each in their own way.
-Did they know that they provided me with much more than pleasure, or at least pleasure and more..
+Did they know that they provided me with much more than pleasure, or at least pleasure and more?
 Their profuse foliage screened me from the world, or so it seemed.

 The day began, or at least that portion of it when I took coffee, water, books, pen and notebook out to meditate – not every meditator focuses on her navel, or emptiness.